 If you focus on these three questions, your life will become easier.
-You can’t manage time; you can only manage your activities.
-Items that aren’t on this list of three questions are often a waste of time or fall into the 80% of items that aren’t really that important—consider skipping them.
+You can’t manage time.
+You can only manage your activities.
+Items that aren’t on this list of three questions are often a waste of time or fall into the 80% of items that aren’t really that important.
+So, consider skipping them.
 The 20% that makes the difference will end up on your list.
 This is the secret to leveraging the 80/20 Rule.

 Excerpted from bestselling book Coach Yourself to Success by Talane Miedaner.

 Q&A with Talane on Prioritization and Time Management

 Q: What if you are in the middle of transitioning to a new business, but still have to keep the old business going to feed the family?
 I have spent years building up a business and don’t want to lose the 200 clients in my database, but then I don’t have much time left to work on the new business.

 A: Yes, it is true you’ll be busy if you are keeping a day job and starting a business in your spare time, however, it is all the more reason to apply the 80/20 Rule and Parkinson’s Law as you’ll need to leverage these as fully as possible.
 If you apply the 80/20 rule to the 200 clients you’ll soon discover that only 20% of these clients generate 80% of your revenue.
 Focus on these top clients and stop serving the others or let them self-serve.
 This will free you up to focus on building your new business while still keeping tabs on your best old clients.

 Q: What if you have a good routine, but find it boring?